robdraaijer/Advertising-docs/Advertising/bingads-13/bulk-service/promotion-ad-extension.md

 **Delete:** Read-only

 ## <a name="finalurl"></a>Final Url
-This is the link to your specific web page or form that corresponds to the action text.

-When the ad extension's Final Url isn't provided, the ad's final URL will be used.
+The landing page URL to use with optional tracking template and custom parameters.

+The following validation rules apply to Final URLs and Final Mobile URLs.

-The length of the URL is limited to 2,048 characters.
+- The length of the URL is limited to 2,048 characters.
 The HTTP or HTTPS protocol string does count towards the 2,048 character limit.

+- You may specify up to 10 items for both Final URLs and Final Mobile URLs; however, only the first item in each list is used for delivery.
+The service allows up to 10 for potential forward compatibility.

+- Each URL is delimited by a semicolon and space ("; ").

+- Usage of '{' and '}' is only allowed to delineate tags, for example "{lpurl}".

+- Each URL must be a well-formed URL starting with either http:// or https://.

+- If you specify Final Mobile URLs, you must also specify Final Url.

-**Add:** Optional
+**Add:** Required
-**Update:** Optional.
-If no value is set for the update, the prior setting is removed.
+**Update:** Required
 **Delete:** Read-only

 ## <a name="finalurlsuffix"></a>Final Url Suffix